GeeWee/BetterHostedServices/README.md

 ## RunPeriodicTasks
 If you simply want your BackgroundService to run a periodic tasks, there's some boilerplate you generally have to deal with.
-Best-practices for using BackgroundServices to run periodic tasks are [documented here](https://www.gustavwengel.dk/testing-and-scope-management-aspnetcore-backgroundservices) - but you can also use this library.
+Some best-practices for using BackgroundServices to run periodic tasks are [documented here](https://www.gustavwengel.dk/testing-and-scope-management-aspnetcore-backgroundservices) - but we provide a shortcut here.

 If you want to run a periodic task, implement the `IPeriodicTask` interface, and use the `IServiceCollection.AddPeriodicTask` method, like below.